-There are several past, present, and reasonably foreseeable future projects that have or may have impacts on water quality, including the replacement of the Woodrow Wilson Bridge in the 2000s, the development of the Belle Haven Golf Course in the early 20th century, and the National Harbor Development.
+There are several past, present, and reasonably foreseeable future projects that have or may have impacts on water quality, including the replacement of the Woodrow Wilson Bridge in the 2000s, the development of the Belle Haven Golf Course in the early 20th century, and the National Harbor Development, including installation of a marina.
+Installation of a large Ferris wheel on the pier and eventual construction of a large casino at National Harbor would not affect water quality, as stormwater and erosion control practices would be used as needed.
 Many of these projects have changed the shorelines and added sediments and sediment-bound nutrients to the water column in the river, although wetland mitigation for the bridge contributed beneficial impacts on water quality with many new acres of new wetlands and also provided permanent protection of wetlands that increased pollutant filtering in the Potomac River watershed.
 The DC Water stormwater storage tunnels and other actions to address stormwater and combined sewer overflow issues may have profound benefits on water quality in the Potomac River by reducing bacterial loads and large loads of other stormwater-related pollutants.
 Impacts from the marsh erosion would largely be localized.
 Therefore, the adverse impacts on water quality of continued and accelerated erosion of the marsh from the no-action alternative would be a noticeable but not appreciable contribution to the adverse and beneficial impacts on water quality from other projects.